Hundreds of convoy protesters due to arrive at Parliament

-More than 50 protesters are now the first to arrive at Parliament in Wellington to protest against the Government's ongoing Covid rules and restrictions.
+Protesters have started to arrive at Parliament demonstrating against the Government's ongoing Covid rules and restrictions, as their convoy causes major backlogs on the main roads to Wellington.

 The movement - dubbed the Convoy 2022 - has attracted hundreds people from all around the country and is estimated to see up to 1000 vehicles arrive outside the steps of Parliament this morning.